-Project Preparation Trust of KwaZulu Natal (PPT) has a track record of 20 years in successfully preparing and managing a wide range of developmental projects for disadvantaged communities and in mobilizing capital funding and other resources for them.
+Project Preparation Trust of KwaZulu Natal (PPT) has a track record of over 25 years in successfully preparing and managing a wide range of developmental projects for disadvantaged communities and in mobilizing capital funding and other resources for them.

 PPT works closely with communities, various spheres of government, donor funders and other civil society organizations in achieving this objective.
 PPT innovates and promotes improved development practices and methodologies by learning from its extensive project-level experience.

 PPT’s approach to development is participative, systematic and holistic.
 Over and above its project work, PPT also undertakes policy and strategy work as well as training and capacity building on a targeted basis.